-Once again, this year’s May 6th Annual Meeting at The Hotel Pennsylvania was very well attended and proved to be in the best tradition of meetings organized by our Branch Program Committee.
-The morning program began with continental breakfast, followed by opening remarks by our Branch President, Dr. Audrey Schuetz, who welcomed the more than 300 attendees.
+Once again, this year’s October 7, 2016 Fall Meeting at The Hotel Pennsylvania was very well attended and proved to be in the best tradition of meetings organized by our Branch.
+The morning program began with continental breakfast, followed by opening remarks by our Branch President, Dr. Maria Aguero-Rosenfeld, who welcomed the many attendees.

-In conclusion, the 2016 Annual Spring Meeting succeeded in delivering a memorable program with very relevant and enlightening topics.
-It also afforded all of us the opportunity to chat with a multitude of exhibitors and enjoy the company of friends and colleagues.
-Thanks to everyone who made this meeting such a success.
-We look forward to seeing all of you at our Fall meeting scheduled for Friday, October 7, 2016, again at the Hotel Pennsylvania, in Manhattan.
-Our Programming Committee has put together another terrific symposium for you, so mark your calendars!
+In conclusion, the 2016 Fall Meeting succeeded in delivering a memorable program with very relevant and enlightening topics.
+It also afforded all of us the opportunity to chat and enjoy the company of friends and colleagues.
+Thanks to everyone who made this meeting such a great success.